steveschnepp/shlibs/README.rst

     # ... your code ...

-They will export some functions in your current Shell.
-Note that the implementation is done in a pure shell idiom, ie with lots of temporary files.
+They will export some functions in your current shell process.

-It should not be an issue, but it's best to be aware of it.
+Note that the implementation is done in a pure shell idiom, using *lots* of temporary files.

-Everything is located into a temporary directory created with ``mktemp -d``.
-It should therefore honors the environment variables.
+That should not be a real issue, as everything is located into a temporary directory created with ``mktemp -d``, so it should therefore honor relevant environment variables.
+It should also be quite fast as the file involved are usually quite small.